Resource

 Linking a Resource to a Service causes an environment variable to be injected into Processes of that Service based on the name of the Resource.

-For example, a postgres resource named main (as in the example above) would injected like this:
+For example, a postgres resource named main (as in the example above) would be injected like this:

 MAIN_USER=username